 Look at the images above and below.
 It was like a gigantic bouquet.
 I had a potluck to go to later in the day and the inspiration struck.

-So back to the mint and the idea for cookies…the mint beckoned.
+The mint beckoned.
 It was so fresh, so fragrant, and just so damn gorgeous that I had to make something with it.
-Chocolate is a crowd pleaser and I needed something that I could make before the party that night.
+Chocolate is a crowd pleaser and I needed something that I could make before a party that night.

-I checked my phone (in the old days I would have said my watch) and calculated that I did have time to make dough, chill it for a few hours like I like to do, and bake them off and photograph them in time for the potluck.
+I calculated that I did have time to make dough, chill it for a few hours like I like to do, and bake them off and photograph them in time for the potluck.
 I grabbed a bunch of mint and made the 5-minute drive from The Farm to the Test Kitchen.

 The idea was to highlight the mint so extracting the mint flavor was paramount.
 I decided to combine it with the sugar – to infuse the sugar with the mint flavor at the get-go.